 Linden spent parts of five seasons in the major leagues with the San Francisco Giants (2003-07) and Florida Marlins (2007).
 The former outfielder owned a career big league batting average of .231 with eight home runs over 270 games.
 Linden was originally a first round selection of the Giants in the 2001 draft out of LSU.
 He hit 121 home runs over 10 minor league seasons (2002-09, 2012-13).
 Linden also played professionally in Japan and in the independent North American League.

-Havig is in his second season as San Jose's athletic trainer and his sixth year in the Giants organization.
+Havig is in his third season as San Jose's athletic trainer and his seventh year in the Giants organization.
 Prior to coming to San Jose, he served two seasons (2012-13) as athletic trainer for the Augusta GreenJackets after spending one year each in the same role with the Salem-Keizer Volcanoes (2011) and Arizona Rookie League Giants (2010).
-Havig graduated the University of Wyoming in 2008 with a B.S. in Kinesiology and Health Promotion - Athletic Training and earned a Masters degree in Exercise and Sport Science from the University of Utah.
+Havig graduated from the University of Wyoming in 2008 with a B.S. in Kinesiology and Health Promotion - Athletic Training and earned a Masters degree in Exercise and Sport Science from the University of Utah.
 Havig has certifications from the National Athletic Trainer's Association (NATA) and National Strength and Conditioning Association (CSCS).